madees/Noisette_TouchOSC-DS100/README.md

 You should just setup the Yammie in surround mode to have channels surround panner parameters sent to DS100 by OSC (ONE WAY ONLY, Yammie>DS100).

 WARNING: this new version can self oscillate (feedback with bi directionnal TouchOSC module mappings), depending on network speeds (when the Rx values feedback from DS100 are received in Chataigne, map back to TouchOSC (usually WIFI speed) AFTER a new values is sent by TouchOSC, the Noisette may oscillate infinitely between those two values).
-I'm working on it, as I want to have this loop restriction included into the noisette instead of in the module as previously made in V1 (so for others projects that don't need bi-directionnal loops, it doesn't slow the communication of the DS100 OSC module).
+I'm working on it, as I want to have this loop restriction smarter and included into the noisette instead of in the module as previously made in V1 (so for others projects that don't need bi-directionnal loops, it doesn't slow the communication of the DS100 OSC module, and user may adapt the Rx pause accordingly to their network performance).
 If you want to work with me on that issue, welcome !
 Please join the Chataigne Discord.

 BEFORE THAT I WILL STRONGLY AVOID TO USE IT ON PRODUCTION !!!